kyverno/website/content/en/docs/Installation/_index.md

 9. `autoUpdateWebhooks`: Set this flag to 'false' to disable auto-configuration of the webhook.
 Default is set to 'true'.
 10. `imageSignatureRepository`: specifies alternate repository for image signatures.
 Can be overridden per rule via `verifyImages.Repository`.
 11. `webhookRegistrationTimeout`: specifies the length of time Kyverno will try to register webhooks with the API server.
 Defaults to `120s`.
 12. `clientRateLimitQPS`: configure the maximum QPS to the control plane from Kyverno.
 Uses the client default if zero.
+Example: `20`
 13. `clientRateLimitBurst`: configure the maximum burst for throttling.
 Uses the client default if zero.
+Example: `50`

 ### Policy Report access